mirkimirk/optimal_latin_hypercubes/README.md

 In a first stage, the algorithm finds an optimal midpoint Latin hypercube design (OMLhd).
 In the second stage, it releases the points within each cell optimally to produce the optimal Latin hypercube design (OLhd).
 (Second stage still needs to be implemented.)

+(Big parts of the code, especially in "latin_hypercubes_aux.py", were "inspired" by an implementation of Lhd sampling from another Python package, but I don't remember which one.
+I think SciPy.)